MicrosoftDocs/fabric-docs/docs/real-time-intelligence/medalian_architecture.md

 With a single click I can pin any query from the Gold or Silver layer into a new or existing Power BI Report or RTI Dashboard.

 **OneLake Availability**
 Taking your data from the Silver Layer and expose it as delta parquet in OneLake via [Eventhouse OneLake Availability](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-house-onelake-availability).
-RTI wil maintain the data based on your retention policy and you are only charged for a single copy of the data.
+Different stakeholders in the organization use different tools, for example Data Scientist use historical data for ML model training.
+By making the data available in OneLake each stakeholder can effortlessly interact with the data without additional storage cost.

 ## Related content